-Ideally, a central system will keep every room comfortable year round.
+Ideally, a central heating or cooling system will keep every room comfortable year round.
 If every building the reader spends any time in fits that description, there is no reason to read further.
 But my experience is quite different, and I suspect that most folks have a similar perspective.

 The Room Upstairs